The Human Behind The Work

 Specialized Trainings

-Licensed Marriage & Family Therapist, Issued in Texas by the Texas Behavioral Health Executive Council (203536)
+Licensed Marriage & Family Therapist Supervisor, Issued in Texas by the Texas Behavioral Health Executive Council (203536)

 Master of Science in Couple & Family Therapy, Kansas State University (2018)